tryscer/flock/flock-music.md

 ​	Cindy whispers, "You're here for a hot second and you claim possession of everything you see.
 What does that tell you?"
 ​	Eleanore whispers back, "You try to buy everything you see, with cash or with stuffed animals, what does that tell you?"
 ​	Mr. Evans' secretary says, "I can also hear you now, girls.
 Kindly take it outside."
-​	"I tried to warn them, miss," says Tim.
+​	Cindy and Eleanore look at each other.
+They leave to fight outside.
+​	Tim hands the Bear-Gineer to the secretary.
+"This is for you, gorgeous," he says.
-​	"You're on thin ice too, young man.
+​	The secretary smiles.
+"You are a sweet heart, young man.
 Anyway, Dahlia, that is not the hottest story of the day--" ​	I look at Barry; he's holding the receiver to his ear but not saying anything.
 His lips are pursed and the blood is fast drawing away from his face.
 I look the other way: Cindy and Eleanore are standing outside, arguing.
 I summon some courage and walk up to Tim.
 ​	"So," I say.
-"Do you think we'll get to see the Pillars again?"
+"Don't I get a bear?"
 ​	Mr. Evans' secretary says, "Apparently, there's some top banana's son here at the fair today, and while all this brouhaha was happenin' and Mr. Evans had to go over there to straighten things up--"
 ​	I watch Barry, receiver to ear, as he's slowly deflating.
 ​	"Aha," he says.
 "I mean -- yessir."